alladi47/2020Spring-GDP-II-Projects/README.md

 ### Step-3:
 * After submitting the Google form, please notify to the MS-ACS office at [msacs@nwmissouri.edu].
-* Copy all the team members and the program coordinator Dr. Ajay Bandi in email.
+* Copy all the team members and Dr. Ajay Bandi in email.
-* The subject of email should be: (TeamName).
+* The subject of email should be: (TitleOfProject).
-* The MS-ACS office will download your repository and upload the zip file to the Spring2020-GDP-II-Projects repository.
+* The MS-ACS office will download your repository and upload the project to our(Spring2020-GDP-II-Projects) repository.

 ### Step-4:
 Once the MS-ACS office has uploaded your project to this repository, they would reply to your email.
 Please take that email as a confirmation and submit your "Project Completion Form" to Dr. Ajay Bandi.